wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-storage-resources-server-explorer-browse-manage.md

 1. To open the query builder, open a table for viewing.

-1. Choose the rightmost button on the table view’s toolbar.
+1. Choose the rightmost button on the table view's toolbar.

     The **Query Builder** dialog box appears.
 The following illustration shows a query that's being built in the query builder.

     ![Query Builder](./media/vs-azure-tools-storage-resources-server-explorer-browse-manage/IC652231.png)

-1. When you’re done building the query, close the dialog box.
+1. When you're done building the query, close the dialog box.
 The resulting text form of the query appears in a text box as a WCF Data Services filter.

 1. To run the query, choose the green triangle icon.